AR-Project-Studio/instalation_guide_wahoo/walleye/walleye.md

 ```
 adb reboot recovery
 ```
-2. In recovery select "Apply Update"
+2. In recovery select `Apply Update`
 2. Sideload the ROM by typing
 ```
-adb sideload <ROM_filename>.zip
+adb sideload `ROM_filename.zip`
 ```
 > [!Note]
-> Replace <ROM_filename> with the actual filename, or simply drag the file into the terminal.
+> Replace `ROM_filename` with the actual filename, or simply drag the file into the terminal.
 3. Reboot system

 > [!Important]